 LPR can cause difficulty breathing.
 The stomach acid comes up and causes inflammation in the airways, this can cause breathing problems.

 According to experts determining whether you have asthma or LPR can be understood by your breathing.
 If you have problems with inhaling (breathing in) it comes from LPR whereas if you have problems exhaling (breathing out) that is typically a sign of an asthmatic.
+Sometimes LPR can also be called respiratory reflux because of how it can affect your breathing as mentioned.

 #10 Lump in throat (Globus sensation)